forestdb/forestdb.org/models/schelling-falsebelief.md

 ---

-Bob believes that Alice wants to meet him, and Alice knows this, but in fact Alice wants to avoid Bob [@schelling.t:1960].
+Bob believes that Alice wants to meet him, and Alice knows this, but in fact Alice wants to avoid Bob.

     (define (sample-location)
       (if (flip .55)